fjp/ppp/ch5-errors/ch5-review.md

 4. List three approaches we can take to eliminate errors in programs and produce acceptable software.

+Start thinking about debugging before you write the first line of code.
+Once you have a lot of code written it's too late to try to simplify debugging.
+Decide how to report errors: "Use `error()` and catch exception in `main()`" will be your default answer in this book.

 Make the program easy to read so that you have a chance of spotting the bugs:

 - Comment your code well.
 That doesn't simply mean "Add a lot of comments."
 You don't say in English what is better said in code.